cwnam85/twiv-test/front/src/instruction/templates/chat_template.md

 **⚠️ CRITICAL: Aroused emotion usage is STRICTLY LIMITED**

-- **ONLY use aroused when:** Actual sexual intercourse or direct physical contact is happening
+- **ONLY use aroused when:** Actual sexual intercourse or direct physical contact is happening and Sexual dialogue
 - **DO NOT use aroused for:** Sexual dialogue, teasing, flirtation, or verbal sexual content
 - **Examples of when to use aroused:**
   - During actual penetration ("내가 박아줄게" → if actually happening)